 2. Thom is getting older (but he can still dance).
 I noticed it in his voice, though; the group intentionally avoiding playing songs with more extreme high parts, and often Thom would slightly alter the vocal lines to include fewer falsetto notes (especially in Paranoid Android).

-3. Could Paul Lansky ever have envisioned 30,000 people grooving out to Mild und Leise?
+3. Could Paul Lansky ever have envisioned 30,000 people wildly gyrating to Mild und Leise?

 4. Radiohead hired some good lighting designers.
 Most of the visuals were quite beautiful and well-suited to the music.
 The was a particularly neat effect used during Everything in its Right Place (one of my favorite songs ever) where the lyrics of the song were projected against a forest of dangly rods so that it looked as if the text were scrolling towards you.
 There were two problems, though: IT’S “ITS”, NOT “IT’S”.
 I can’t believe nobody caught the misplaced apostrophe in 1,000,000-point bright green type.
 See Strong Bad’s unforgettable mnemonic.
 Also, about that type: it was Comic Sans.
 No kidding.
 Radiohead’s visuals have their share of quirky typography, but this seemed somehow… unsuitable.

 5. After A Wolf at the Door, Thom mentioned the title of the song “in case you were unfamiliar with it”.
 This seemed like an odd choice, especially in the context of the show, which was extremely light on chit-chat.
 Why would anyone be unfamiliar with that song?
 It’s the last track on Hail to the Thief.
 Strange.
 The song has always kind of stuck out to me, though.
 Musically, it feels like a throwback to much earlier, Pablo Honey-era Radiohead.